 You will come to the NIH Clinical Center for treatment and procedures.
 The treatment will be given in the inpatient setting for the first week of the first cycle and then in the outpatient setting at the Clinical Center for the remainder of the study.
-You will be given IL-15 as a continuous intravenous infusion as described in section "What will happen during the study?", over a 24-hour period.
-Your dose of IL-15 will be assigned depending on what dose level is open at the time of your enrollment (gradually increasing doses during the dose escalation or the maximum tolerated dose during the dose expansion portion).
-Mogamulizumab is also an IV infusion and will be given to you over about a 1-hour period.
+You will be given IL-15 as a continuous intravenous infusion as described in section "What will happen during the study?", over a 24-hour period for 5 days of each cycle.
+Your dose of IL-15 will be assigned depending on what dose level is open at the time of your enrollment (gradually increasing doses during the safety run-in or the maximum tolerated dose during the dose expansion portion).
+Avelumab is also an IV infusion and will be given to you over about a 1-hour period.